SwethaDSalvatore/SR-Entertainment-LandingPage/README.md

 ---
 ### Please Note :
-This is not an official website its just an sample template created as project purposes.
+This is not an official website its just an sample template created for project purposes given at Cyberdude Networks Intenship programme.
 ---